123nol/Mersa/README.md

 (the first page loading is a bit long, be patient)

-I decided to implement my own Task Manager, which will handle all
+Facilitates project management by creating tasks, monitoring the team using the developed logic in Django (Everyone from the team can create tasks, assign these tasks to team members, and mark the tasks as done).
-    possible problems during product development in my team.
+Live chat is created using WebSockets.
-    Everyone from the team can create tasks, assign these tasks to team members, and mark the tasks as done.
+SSO authentication with Google and GitHub to log in.

 ## Table of Contents